Arikato111/byfi-rust/README.md

 ## BYFI

-convert file to bytes text and writes it to text file.
+command line program to convert binary file to bytes text file or convert byte text file to binary file. and encript decrypt file.

-convert binary text back to files.

 ### Build